 Nutrition & dietetics

-Each year, food and nutrition majors are asked to develop nutritious meals for the
+Each year, nutrition students are asked to develop nutritious meals for the Lunch

 a 20-30 minute cooking demonstration, nutritional information and a full meal.

 The Bluffton dietetics program is accredited by the Commission on Accreditation of Dietetics Education of the American Dietetic Association (120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995).